-As part of the European project HIRMEOS, OpenEdition is proposing an annotation service (with our partner Hypothesis) for SSH open access monographs, on OpenEdition Books.
-The implementation of this feature is accompanied by a post-publication open peer review experiment which lasts four months, from February to June 2019.
+As part of the European project HIRMEOS, OpenEdition offers an annotation service (with our partner Hypothesis) for SSH open access monographs, on OpenEdition Books.
+The implementation of this feature was accompanied by a post-publication open peer review experiment which lasted four months, from February to June 2019.

-13 books are currently opened for experiment, in agreement with their authors and publishers (https://oep.hypotheses.org/2122).
-Every reader can annotate or consult annotations.
+13 books was opened for experiment, in agreement with their authors and publishers (https://oep.hypotheses.org/2122).
+Every reader could annotate or consult annotations.

-We benefit from moderation rights (with Hypothesis publisher groups feature) and rules of good conduct have been drafted to guide this experiment (https://www.openedition.org/22530).
+We have benefited from moderation rights (with Hypothesis publisher groups feature) and rules of good conduct have been drafted to guide this experiment (https://www.openedition.org/22530).

 Goals and intentions